 Farmers in near proximity can band together to supply local residents with their own online grocery store.
-You only need a website for them to get on and go shopping.
-Options include the Facebook group approach, but it will quickly become an administrator’s full-time job, manually adding up totals and orders for each farm, giving members their total purchase costs, accepting cash, or payments using Venmo, Square, PayPal and other forms of payment.
+You only need a website for them to go shopping.
+Options include Facebook groups, but moderating will quickly become an administrator’s full-time job, manually adding up totals and orders for each farm, giving members their total purchase costs, and accepting cash or payments using Venmo, Square, PayPal, and other forms of payment.

-Farmers can build their own website and share the cost of operation, provided one of them knows how to program a site on Shopify (or similar site), and/or pay a professional web designer to build it and maintain it.
+Farmers can build their own websites and share the cost of operation, provided one of them knows how to program a site on Shopify (or a similar site), or can pay a professional web designer to build and maintain it.

 A third option: Use our site (The Farm Co-Op) that’s already up and running.
-We provide area farmers with their own group of farm’s page for members to join and our site does all the sorting and payments for you, including covering the credit and debit card fees cost.
-The farmers co-op will still need to identify a member who is willing to act as manager and provide the central location for delivery, storage and pickup.
+We provide area farmers with their own pages for members to join, and our site does all the sorting and payments, including covering the credit and debit card fees.
+A member of your co-op will need to act as manager and provide the central location for delivery, storage, and pickup.

 Payment Options and Transaction Fees

 Payment will be completed online, the orders are filled by the co-op manager, and the farms deliver the exact amount needed to fill everyone’s orders two days prior to pickup.
-The co-op manager emails a list of orders to each farm so they can harvest and fill the exact amounts.
-Veggie growers only harvest what is needed that cycle so there’s no leftovers or waste.
+The co-op manager emails a list of orders to the farms so they can harvest and fill the exact amounts.
+Veggie growers only harvest what's needed that cycle, so there’s no leftovers or waste.

-We charge each member a one-time membership of $20 to cover the cost of extra refrigerators, freezers, and other storage at the manager’s location, and to assist with fuel purchases for transporting the foods from farms to the managers.
-Also, credit and debit card processing is covered by a 9 percent charge to the farms, which the managers keep to cover their costs of fuel, extra electricity usage at home, and to pay them for their efforts.
+We charge each member a one-time membership of $20 to cover the cost of extra refrigerators, freezers, and storage at the manager’s location, and to assist with fuel purchases for transporting the foods from farms to managers.
+Also, credit and debit card processing is covered by a 9 percent charge to the farms, which the managers keep to cover their costs of fuel, extra electricity usage at home, and as pay for their efforts.

-When we were selling at farmers markets, the fees and percentages of sales we paid to the local cities and market managers was often 12 to 15 percent of our sales, plus we were away from the farm all day, which also adds fuel costs and a lost days’ work on the farm.
-Now we just deliver every other Wednesday or Thursday to the respective managers’ location.
+When we were selling at farmers markets, the fees and percentages of sales we paid to the local cities and market managers were often 12 to 15 percent of our sales; plus, we were away from the farm all day.
+Now, we just deliver every other Wednesday or Thursday to the respective manager's location.

-During our most recent order cycle, Richardson FC members bought about $1,500 of various grass-fed beef cuts, which we delivered on Thursday morning, and we were back on the farm by 10 AM at a total cost of $155, which included credit card fees fees, fuel, and co-op costs.
-At the farmers market we use to frequent, we would have paid a total of $160, which would include a sales percentage, a daily market fee, credit and debit card fees, annual city and county permits, a food handlers fee, fuel costs, and lunch (not to mention leaving the farm at 5 AM and returning after 6 PM.
-Ain’t nobody got time for that!).
+During our most recent order cycle, Richardson Farm Co-op members bought about $1,500 of various grass-fed beef cuts, which we delivered on Thursday morning, and we were back on the farm by 10 a.m. at a total cost of $155, which included credit card fees, fuel, and co-op costs.
+At the farmers market we used to frequent, we would've paid a total of $160, including a sales percentage, a daily market fee, credit and debit card fees, annual city and county permits, a food handlers fee, fuel costs, and lunch (not to mention leaving the farm at 5 a.m. and returning after 6 p.m.

-The Farm Co-Op encourages nontoxic, organic and pasture-raised food practices, and most small farmers already fall into this method of providing food to the markets.
-The input of synthetic chemicals, antibiotics, growth hormones is not sustainable, and is extremely costly.
+The Farm Co-op encourages nontoxic, organic, and pasture-raised food practices, and most small farmers already fall into this method of providing food to the markets.
+The input of synthetic chemicals, antibiotics, and growth hormones isn't sustainable, and is extremely costly.
 None of our providers use these factory-farming techniques, and almost all of our members shun the corporate, profit-centered agriculture so prevalent in our food system.

 Buying directly from farmers who take great care and pride in their products helps everyone involved.
-Please consider forming your own cooperative of farmers and customers, and if we can assist you in getting started, we are happy to make it happen.
+Please consider forming your own cooperative of farmers and customers, and if we can assist you in getting started, we'll be happy to make it happen.